mapbox/mapbox.js/API.md

 Add the UI element to the map.
 Add the HTML elements that the UI element manages (if any) to the map element, and bind any events.

+_Example:_

+    // enable the zoomer control. adds + and - buttons to the map map.ui.zoomer.add();

 #### .remove()

 Remove the UI element from the map.
 Removes the HTML elements from the map, if any, and removes listeners, if any.

+    // remove the fullscreen control from the map visually and functionally map.ui.fullscreen.remove();

 #### .element()